numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 ## 2: Money is a tool, not an asset

-Dollars are created and destroyed by the government; the amount (and manner) in which they are distributed or recovered is the government's most important economic (and social) policy tool.
+Dollars are created and destroyed by the government; the amount (and manner) in which they are distributed or recovered is the government's most important economic (and social) policy tool[^political].

 A key point here is that _governments don't have bank accounts_.
 The central bank settles debts by creating money.
 Likewise, money collected by the government is magicked out of existence.
 A currency issuer's purpose is not to _have_ money, it's to manage the economy by _exerting control_ over money.